 Because you’ll be signing up for a plan, you can choose how functional you want your website to be with a website builder platform.

 Designated eCommerce website plans are available with most builders, including Zyro, Wix, and Squarespace.
-These are loaded with all the tools needed to create an online store (opens in new tab).
+These are loaded with all the tools needed to create an ecommerce platform.

 Whether you want to expand your existing company or launch a new business, the tools to build a website with eCommerce functionality are all there for you.